ShadAdman/EdgeRt/README.md

 Kflite works with direct `ByteBuffer` as input, so you can feed preprocessed inputs or tensors directly.</br>
 [Netron](https://netron.app/) is a great tool for visualizing your model.
-You can see your model input/output details.
+You can see your model input/output details.</br>

-You can see input tensor shape of your model by calling `getInputTensor`.
-Checkout your model metadata or use [Netron](https://netron.app/)</br>
-to check input dimensions and each shape represents.
+You can see input tensor shape of your model by calling `getInputTensor`, Checkout your model metadata or use [Netron](https://netron.app/) to check input dimensions and each shape represents.

 - To see the number of input tensor that your model has, you can call [`getInputTensorCount`](https://github.com/shadmanadman/kflite-sample/blob/8cb1175576a2b3dcf7bd30d400528c5a38e92714/composeApp/src/commonMain/kotlin/org/kmp/playground/kflite/sample/RunModelWithInputImageExample.kt#L30).